felixlaumon/kaggle-plankton/README.md

 ## TODO

-- [ ] Try weight norm
-- [X] Find out misclassified error across sub-categories to determine if necessary to utilize tree structure -> Implement expert system
-- [ ] Try batch norm again??
 - [ ] Pixel value jittering
 - [ ] Try ADAM instead of RMSprop
-- [X] Embarrassingly parallelize transform - isn't faster
+- [ ] Try batch norm again??
+- [ ] Try weight norm
 - [ ] ipython upstart job doesn't work with DNN (probably because of path)
 - [X] Confusion matrix?
+- [X] Embarrassingly parallelize transform - isn't faster
+- [X] Find out misclassified error across sub-categories to determine if necessary to utilize tree structure -> Implement expert system
+- [X] Make sure test image averaging works
 - [X] See if more neurons is actually necessary (check if the filters are dead or not) - Neuron not dead probably could use more layers or wider nets?
-- [X] Make sure test image averaging works
-- [X] Use DNN instead of cuda_convnet
+- [X] Use DNN instead of `cuda_convnet`
 - [x] Benchmark real time augmentator and turn them into a single affine transform
 - [x] Generate prediction based on transformed photos (uniformly averaged)
 - [x] Mean subtraction augmentation